CRM-Community/CRM-Tinkerer-CLI/README.md

 ### DevMode

-Replaces some script values to 1 or restores them to original from cache if devmode is already enabled.\
+Replaces some script values with lower numbers or restores them to original from cache if devmode is already enabled.\
 Script values to be changed:\
 • def_research.lua for all races, except evo and random, Cost and Time values.\
 • ships files, buildCost and buildTime.
+• subs files, costToBuild, timeToBuild.

 ## Usage